Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 I decided to brush Sydney’s teeth daily when she was a puppy.
 Unfortunately, she hated having her teeth cleaned.
 But she loved having her coat brushed.

 Then, I brushed her coat.
 Giving her a treat after brushing her teeth defeated the purpose.
-But brushing her coat gave her a reward she enjoyed and provided some essential grooming.
+But brushing her coat gave her a reward she enjoyed and provided essential grooming.

 Establish a routine